shrookmuhamed/Terraform_project/README.md

 Leveraging Terraform, this project facilitates the automation of networking and compute resource provisioning on AWS.
 It adheres to best practices such as infrastructure-as-code (IaC) and modularization, ensuring consistency, scalability, and reliability of infrastructure.

 ## Features ✔️
-- **Networking**: Configures VPC, Internet Gateway, NAT Gateway, subnets, and route tables.
+- **Networking**: Configures VPC, Internet Gateway, NAT Gateway, subnets,app load balancer and route tables.
 - **Compute**: Deploys EC2 instances with predefined security groups.
 - **Workspaces**: Manages separate Terraform workspaces for different deployment environments.
 - **Variables**: Utilizes variable files for environment-specific configurations.